nealrs/wwalexa/readme.md

 SESSKEY=rand0mstr1ng
 ```

-3. Deploy this hot mess to Heroku (or wherever - I originally deployed the feed code as an AWS Lambda).
+3. Deploy this hot mess to Heroku and install this [buildpack](https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest) for FFmpeg.

 4. Point your Twilio number to `http://yourapp/begin_call`